nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * 2.2.1 List all Partner Universities (PUs) in Oceania
   * Prerequisites: None
   * Test Case: `list schools` <br/>
-  * Expected: List of names of PUs in Oceania.
+  * Expected: List of names and abbreviations of PUs in Oceania.

 #### 2.3 Find mappable courses in a specific PU in Oceania
-> [NOTE!]
-> SCHOOL_NAME is not case-sensitive, and you can either input the University's full name, or its abbreviation.

 * 2.3.1 See all mappable courses from a valid PU (Using full university name)
   * Prerequisites: None